opensearch-project/project-website/_posts/2025-08-04-Hosting-OpenSearch-MCP-server-with-Bedrock-AgentCore.md

     asyncio.run(streaming_server.serve(port=8000, host="0.0.0.0", stateless=True))
 ```

-**Important Notes:**
+**Important notes**:
-1. `stateless=True` is necessary for AgentCore Runtime.
+1. `stateless=True` is required for AgentCore Runtime.
 OpenSearch MCP server currently defaults to `stateless=False`.
 As a workaround, clone the repo and make the changes described in [this pull request](https://github.com/opensearch-project/opensearch-mcp-server-py/pull/86/files).

-2. `AWS_REGION` is optional if the OpenSearch cluster and AgentCore runtime are in the same region.
+2. `AWS_REGION` is optional if the OpenSearch cluster and AgentCore Runtime are in the same Region.
 The Dockerfile generated by AgentCore will have `AWS_REGION` as an environment variable.

 **requirements.txt**
 ```
 opensearch-mcp-server-py
 ```

-With the workaround mentioned in Note 1, you'll need to add the dependencies of opensearch-mcp-server-py directly instead:
+With the workaround mentioned in Note 1, you'll instead need to add the dependencies of `opensearch-mcp-server-py` directly:

 **requirements.txt (with workaround)**
 ```